 AG: Thank you for talking about it with me.
 I know that it’s definitely a sensitive subject and I really appreciate you discussing that with me.

 CB: I love talking about him.
-I kind of I wish I wasn’t still so…I mean I’ll always be tender.
-Honestly, I’m super cool with death — I own a cemetery.
-I’m super clear that death is transformation and you know really, it’s just sad for the people that are left behind.
-The reality of being in these people’s presence.
-I love to talk about him and I appreciate you asking about him.
+I kind of I wish I wasn’t still so…I mean, I’ll always be tender.
+Honestly, I’m super cool with death—I own a cemetery.
+I’m super clear that death is transformation and you know really, it’s just sad for the people that are left behind — the reality of being in these people’s presence.
+I love to talk about him, and I appreciate you asking about him.
 He’s a legend.
 I want to get the word of Miguel to be spread far and wide, so I’m happy to share.
 Harry Dean was the same way you know.

-AG: I know we’ve went well over our allotted amount of time and I thank you for being so giving with your time.
+AG: I know we’ve gone well over our allotted amount of time, and I thank you for being so giving with your time.
 If I could ask one last question, it would be about Part 17.
 Everything came together in the scene in the Sheriff’s station, in terms of all of the different plot lines meeting up in one location.
 You’re there working with a lot of other cast members you wouldn’t film any other scenes with.
 What was it like filming that scene for you?

 CB: We knew that was going to be a big scene, but nobody got a script for it (laughs) No one could know anything, we just showed up.
 It was fun because it was the day I met Dana Ashbrook.
 I met Robert Forster and Amy Shields, and suddenly, everything opened up.
 I was standing next to Kimmy Robertson.
 I met Harry.
 My heart was leaping with excitement, you know like I said I’m standing with all these people too.
 So that was the first level.
 Even though we were just meeting, Robert Forster gave every cast member a really lovely gift.